 NPHC is composed of the nine largest historically African-American Greek-letter organizations.
 All of the ‘Divine Nine,’ as they are nicknamed, NPHC organizations are represented on Michigan State’s campus.

 Greek Fall Welcome

-All MSU students are invited to the Greek Fall Welcome on September 2nd to kick-off another exciting school year with the largest student organization at Michigan State.
+All MSU students are invited to the Greek Fall Welcome on a to be determined date to kick-off another exciting school year with the largest student organization at Michigan State.
 The Fraternity and Sorority Life (FSL) Community comprises 4,500+ students from over 60 chapters.
-The event will be held virtually this year with more details to come.
 Students will also be able to learn more about MSU FSL, and its pillars of scholarship, leadership, service, and sisterhood.